3urobeat/steam-comment-service-bot/docs/dev/introduction.md

 The startup procedure looks like follows:
 `node start` **->** start.js (cannot be reloaded) **->** src/starter.js (can only be hot-reloaded) **->** src/controller.js (child process, can be fully reloaded)
 The Controller now inits the DataManager, then performs a few checks (e.g. internet connection), then inits the Updater and then starts spawning Bot objects to log in all accounts (if no update was found).

+The starter process dev documentation page can be found [here](./starter.md).